 Camp Aloha is for children ages 6-17 who have experienced the death of a loved one within the last 24 months.
 The annual camp provides a time of structured activities and play which helps the children realize they are not alone in their grief experience.
-Our next overnight camp will be held at the new Ebenezer Retreat Center in Rincon from April 30-May 2, 2021.
+Our next overnight camp will be held at the new Ebenezer Retreat Center in Rincon from April 29-May 1, 2022.
 There is a nominal non-refundable registration fee of $25 per child, with scholarships available.
 Please complete the camper application here.
-(For information regarding volunteering, contact a bereavement counselor at 912.303.9442 or fill out the volunteer application at this link.)

 - Listen to this GPB broadcast as children explain, in their own words, the healing that occurs at camp